Mum of four returns to school at 31 to fulfil dream

 "I was very hesitant when I started at ITE.
 I thought I was going to feel out of place studying with a bunch of teenagers," she said.

+She also received the Sinda Excellence Award for excelling at the ITE.

+Surendra, who is currently taking the Nitec course in Web applications at the ITE, said of his mother: "She didn't find it easy at first and was always worried if she was neglecting us, especially when she went abroad on the exchange programme.
+But we have all been pushing her to keep at it.

-Here are the schemes and courses that enabled Mrs Kousalya Selvakumar to skill up and move up.
+Schemes and courses that enabled Mrs Kousalya Selvakumar to skill up and move up

 Nursing at ITE